m-labs/artiq/README_PHASER.rst

 * Run ``artiq_run repository/demo.py`` for an example that exercises several different use cases of synchronized phase, amplitude, and frequency updates. for an example that exercises several different use cases of synchronized phase, amplitude, and frequency updates.
 * Implement your own experiments using the SAWG channels.
-* Verify clock stability between the 2 GHz reference clock and the DAC outputs.
+* Verify clock stability between the sample rate reference clock and the DAC outputs.
 * Changes to the AD9154 configuration can also be performed at runtime in experiments.
   See the example ``dac_setup.py``.
   This can e.g. be used to enable and evaluate mix mode without having to change any other code (bitstream/bios/runtime/startup_kernel).